 Keith’s practice is wide ranging.
 He has handled cases involving contract disputes, products liability, shareholders’ rights, partnership disputes, medical malpractice, professional negligence and liability, construction litigation, estate litigation, personal injury litigation, including airplane crashes, motor vehicle accidents and all manner of other injury cases.

 Keith is a member of the Advocates’ Society having served as a Director of the Society from 1994 to 1998.
-He is also a member of the Canadian Bar Association – Ontario and was a member of its Council from 1983 to 1985; the Medico-Legal Society of Toronto, the Toronto Lawyers Association, the Ontario Trial Lawyers’ Association, and the American Trial Lawyers’ Association.
+He is also a member of the Canadian Bar Association – Ontario and was a member of its Council from 1983 to 1985; the Medico-Legal Society of Toronto, the Toronto Lawyers Association, and the American Trial Lawyers’ Association.

 From 2001 to 2004, Keith was the National President of Canadian Jewish Congress.
 Keith had also previously been elected Chair of Canadian Jewish Congress, Ontario Region (1998-2001), and has served as National Honorary Legal Counsel (1995-1998), and has held numerous offices at the regional and national levels.
 He was counsel for CJC at the Somalia Inquiry, and at the Supreme Court of Canada in Human Rights Commission v.
 Malcolm Ross and New Brunswick Teachers Federation.